driftwoodinteractive/fmPDA/readme.txt

 ------
 fmCURL is a wrapper for CURL calls.
-The curl() method sets the typical parameters and optionally encode/decodes JSON data. fmCURL is independent of the FM API; it can be used to communicate with virtualy any host (such as Google, Swipe, etc.).
+The curl() method sets the typical parameters and optionally encode/decodes JSON data. fmCURL is independent of the FM API; it can be used to communicate with virtually any host (such as Google, Swipe, etc.).
 The fmAPI class (see below) uses fmCURL to communicate with FileMaker's API.